Who wore what to the royal wedding

 Bollywood star Priyanka Chopra (second left) wore a pale lavender Vivienne Westwood skirt and blazer and Suits star Abigail Spencer (left) stood out in her forties-inspired polka dot tea dress.

-"Abigail Spencer looked just divine in her Alessandra Rich dress," says von der Holtz.
+"Abigail Spencer looked just divine in her Alessandra Rich dress," says von der Goltz.
 "Polka dots never go out of style, and she just nailed the look."

 5. The Beckhams